Welcome to the GRID!

-Candidates will matter most in 2019, with sourcing (61 percent) and candidate engagement (36 percent) leading the pack.
-Beyond candidates, take a look at some other notable priorities.
+Candidates and clients are top of mind for 2020, with candidate acquisition (43 percent) leading the pack.
+Take a look at some other notable priorities.

-Beyond the perennial skills shortage, recruitment leaders grapple with how to get employers to increase candidate pay rates and how to mitigate attrition and turnover caused by a booming job market.
+Beyond the perennial skills shortage, recruitment leaders grapple with how to get employers to increase candidate pay rates and how to mitigate attrition and turnover.

 Pricing pressure and margin compression are always big challenges, but respondents say the top operational challenge they’ll face is how to embrace digital transformation to improve operations.

 What are your top macroeconomic and political challenges for 2020?

 Respondents were far more likely to cite economic uncertainty as a challenge for 2020 than they were for 2019 (64 percent to 49 percent).
 Respondents from all regions and all sizes cited it at their top macroeconomic challenge for the year.